Adolf Mwesige: Work experience

 Mwesige has been enrolled as an Advocate of the High Court of Uganda since 1994.
 Between 1992 and 1996, he worked in the Ministry of Foreign Affairs, as a foreign service officer responsible for legal and consular matters.
 Between 1996 and 2001, he worked as the managing partner at Mwesige, Egunyu & Company Advocates, a Ugandan law firm.

 He was first elected to Parliament in 1996, to represent Bunyangabu County in Kabarole District.
 Before 2009, Mwesige served as Minister for General Duties in the Office of the Prime Minister.
 He was appointed as Minister of Local Government on 18 February 2009.
 In the cabinet reshuffle of 27 May 2011, Mwesige retained his local government portfolio.
 He acted as vice-chair of the Commonwealth Local Government Forum from 2011 until he was moved to the post of Minister of Defense on 6 June 2016, replacing Crispus Kiyonga, who was dropped from the cabinet.
 He was replaced in this position by Vincent Ssempijja on 8 June 2021.
 Mwesige is the Clerk to Parliament since his appointment by the President got finalized in August 2021.
 In this role he replaced Jane Kibirige.

+2026 parliamentary Corruption investigations

+In May 2026, Mwesige came under public scrutiny during investigations into alleged corruption and financial irregularities at the Parliament of Uganda.
+Media reports stated that questions had been raised about his role as Clerk to Parliament, particularly because the Clerk serves as Parliament’s accounting officer and is responsible for authorising and accounting for expenditure.

+Aringa South County Member of Parliament Yorke Odria Alioni called for investigations into Mwesige and other senior parliamentary officials, alleging irregularities in recruitment, financial transactions, and the management of parliamentary resources.
+The allegations had not resulted in any formal charge against Mwesige at the time of the reports.

+On 19 May 2026, security officers and investigators reportedly sealed Mwesige’s office at Parliament as part of a wider search for documents and electronic records connected to the ongoing inquiry.
+Subsequent reports said a joint team of police investigators, the Inspectorate of Government and auditors spent several hours searching offices at Parliament, including the Clerk’s office, before leaving with materials for forensic review.
+Authorities had not publicly detailed Mwesigye’s specific role in the investigation, and no conviction or formal finding against him had been reported.